HassoPlattnerInstituteHCI/unity-dualpanto-toolkit/README.md

 If it doesn't work, you need to manually update the serial port of your panto before running the application.
 Therefore you have to find the correct port name and enter it in DualPantoSync's _Overwrite Default Port_.

+**On Windows:**
-On Windows open the _Device Manager_ and go to _Ports (COM & LPT)_.
-Under that tab you will find a device called "Silicon Labs CP..." with the usb serial port in brackets (e.g. "COM6").
+- Open the _Device Manager_ and go to _Ports (COM & LPT)_.
+- Under that tab you will find a device called "Silicon Labs CP..." with the usb serial port in brackets (e.g. "COM6").
-The _Port Name_ in your Panto Object would hence after updating be "//.//COM6".
+The _Port Name_ in your Panto Object would hence be needed to be changed to "//.//COM6".

-On Unix you can list your usb devices by using the command `ls /dev | grep cu.` To find out which device your Panto is one easy way is to plug the device out and in again and to check in between which serial port disappeared.
-That's the one we want to use.
+**On Unix:**
+- With dualpanto disconnected, run `ls /dev/cu.*` to list your USB devices
+- Repeat with dualpanto attached and check which of the listed serial ports is new
-Copy the path of the port (e.g. "/dev/cu.SLAB_USBtoUART") into the _Port Name_ on the Panto Object.
+- Copy the path of the port (e.g. "/dev/cu.SLAB_USBtoUART") into the _Port Name_ on the Panto Object.
 ![Setting Port Name](/Documentation/readme_images/portname_with_highlight.png)

 ### Your first Panto demo
-In your Unity Scene, add a cube using `GameObject -> 3D Object -> Cube`.
-Attach the `MeHandle` component to this cube.
+- In your Unity Scene, add a cube using the global menu `GameObject -> 3D Object -> Cube`, or through the right-click menu in the game object hierarchy.
+- Select the cube and attach the `MeHandle` component to it.
 It should now follow the movement of the Upper Panto Handle.
 ![Adding the player script to the cube](/Documentation/readme_images/adding_script_to_object.png)

 **You can find more sample scenes to get inspired in `ExampleScenes`, the relevant scripts can be found in `ExampleScripts`**

 ### Testing your app
+#### NOTE: If your don't see your game objects when running, press `b`to toggle visibility modes (see "Using the Blind emulator")

 There are two ways to test your app:
 * Using the emulator mode (default): For this you do not need a DualPanto, the device will be emulated.
 You should see two game objects that represent the two handles.
 The blue objects represents the lower handle, the green one the upper handle.
 When the handles are controlled by the user, both will follow the mouse.
 You emulate rotation input with `a` and `d`.
 * Using a DualPanto: If you want to run the application on the Panto, make sure the Debug mode is disabled in the DualPantoSync component and the panto is connected to your computer.
 If you have no device connect, it will fall back to the emulator mode.